 - Four class sets of Chrome books in mobile carts.

-- Four class sets of Chromebooks permanently assigned to Science (2), ELA, and Social Studies.
+- Four class sets of Chromebooks permanently assigned to Science, ELA, and the Social Studies departments.

 - Two rolling Apple iPad labs with apps for every class and subject.